Last updated: February 16, 2018

 (a) Coverage.
 Subject to the deductible and coverage limits described in Section 8.3(b), the eligibility conditions in Section 8.3(c), the exclusions from coverage in Section 8.3(d) and the general limitation of the Insurance Program in Section 8.4, the Insurance Program provides coverage for damages that the Service Provider becomes legally obligated to pay for (1) bodily injury to anyone other than the Service Provider, the Pet Owner, or someone directly related to (or residing with) the Service Provider or Pet Owner, (2) injury to a pet owned by a third party, or (3) property damage to the Pet Owner’s personal property (other than injury or damage to his or her pet).
 Other limitations may apply.

 (c) Eligibility Conditions.
 In order to be eligible for coverage under our Insurance Program, the following conditions must be met:

 - The injury or damages must have occurred during the scheduled start and end dates of a Booking accepted by the Service Provider and Pet Owner through the Rover.com Service prior to the day of the injury or damages;

 - if you are a Pet Owner, you must have completed payment via the Rover.com Service for the Booking during which the injury or damages occurred in order to recover under the Insurance Program; and

 - you must notify Rover.com of your claim via telephone or email during the Booking (or, if later, within 48 hours following the injury or damages).

 (d) Exclusions from Coverage.
-The following are not eligible for coverage: (i) loss due to theft (by the Service Provider or anyone else), (ii) personal injury to the Pet Owner, Service Provider, or anyone related to or living with the Pet Owner or Service Provider, or (iii) property damage to the Pet Owner’s own personal property caused by his or her pet, or (iv) injury, damage or other loss arising in any way from automotive liability, including related to any car or other vehicular accident or incident involving a Service Provider.
+The following are not eligible for coverage: (i) loss due to theft (by the Service Provider or anyone else), (ii) personal injury to the Pet Owner, Service Provider, or anyone related to or living with the Pet Owner or Service Provider, (iii) property damage to the Pet Owner’s own personal property caused by his or her pet, or (iv) injury, damage or other loss arising in any way from automotive liability, including related to any car or other vehicular accident or incident involving a Service Provider.
 Other limitations may apply.